plowsof/http_client/README.md

 Rough and ready / proof of concept - http client

-place .func file in user/sofplus/addons

 to use the zip:

 - extract SOF PATINUM.zip to your SoF.exe folder
-- Start SoF-http-cl.exe and you're done
+- Start SoF-http-cl.bat and you're done
+- Create a shortcut for this .bat as it starts your SoF.exe with http downloads available

 This client downloads zip files from here https://github.com/plowsof/sof1maps and extracts them while you connect to a server.
 You will not notice a thing.
 No more time wasted